GitHub

 Traditional UI libraries are fast to install, but harder to adapt once your product needs something more specific.

-As soon as you need to adjust structure, behavior, or styling in a deeper way, the usual pattern starts to break down.
+As soon as you need to adjust structure, behavior, accessibility, or styling in a deeper way, the usual pattern starts to break down.
 Teams end up wrapping components, layering overrides, or mixing different tools with different conventions.

 Glass UI takes a different approach.
 Instead of importing opaque components from a package, you bring the source into your project and work from there.